forwardemail/forwardemail.net/ansible/docs/PM2_MONITORING.md

 | A process is stopped or errored                  | Email and SMS |
 | The running process list differs from `pm2 save` | Email and SMS |

 The email includes the service result, current status, PM2 findings, and logs from the failing run.
 The SMS is short and does not include process output or logs.
+A sustained PM2 problem also opens an incident on the public status page for the affected service.
+It closes automatically after PM2 has recovered.

 ## Check PM2